frintstones/frintstones.github.io/_pages/about.md

   <p>I am a Senior Research Fellow at the <a href="https://www.ip.mpg.de/en/">Max Planck Institute for Innovation and Competition</a>.</p>

 <p>
  My research focuses on the drivers of firm innovation strategy and entrepreneurship.
-  Specifically, I investigate how technological innovation and institutional changes influence inventor mobility, firm patenting, organizational dynamics, internationalization, venture capital investment, and new firm creation.
+ Specifically, I investigate how technological and institutional changes influence organizational dynamics, internationalization strategies, and the entrepreneurial ecosystem—including VC  financing and new firm creation.
 </p>

 <p>